 “A CI (component interface) takes data that needs to be typed into the system, collecting that data and putting it into a pre-defined format in, say, a spreadsheet, and automatically running it through the same program that edits when you type into it.”

-To avoid confusion, spend time at the beginning of an engagement, as a formal part of discovery (even the use of ‘discovery’ in this sentence is an example of specialized language), to establish common language.
-Common language just might be the key to your success.
+To avoid confusion, Regents spends time at the beginning of an engagement, as a formal part of discovery (even the use of ‘discovery’ in this sentence is an example of specialized language), to establish common language.